 Lafayette real estate is some of the most expensive in Louisiana, although Lafayette house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Lafayette isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lafayette are a mix of both white- and blue-collar jobs.
+Lafayette is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lafayette is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Lafayette who work in sales jobs (13.34%), office and administrative support (10.41%), and food service (9.26%).

 Also of interest is that Lafayette has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Lafayette citizens is very high relative to the national average among all cities (21.84%): 38.18% of adults in Lafayette have a bachelor's degree or even advanced degree.
+The citizens of Lafayette are very well educated compared to the average community in the nation: 38.18% of adults in Lafayette have a bachelor's degree or even advanced degree.

 The per capita income in Lafayette in 2018 was $32,998, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $131,992 for a family of four.
 However, Lafayette contains both very wealthy and poor people as well.